vrutkovs/audit-log-stats/README.md

 Enable debug mode by passing the `--debug` flag when running the application.

+### Teardown

+Run `podman play kube --down grafana-stack.yaml` to stop and remove containers.
+In case you want to start with fresh Grafana/VictoriaLogs DB you can clean up data with `git clean -fdx` command

 ## License

 This project is licensed under the [MIT License](LICENSE).